 Emotional intelligence, empathy, and curiosity are just as important as other qualifications defined by the organization.
 These qualities are “soft skills” displayed through the interview process.
 Recruiters should watch how a candidate interacts with others in writing and in person.
 Are they asking questions that are not pre-scripted?
 Are they listening to what is being said?
 Are they engaging with the information shared by the interview team?
 Are they picking up on subtleties of tone, body language, and word use?

 Associations use common interview techniques such as scripted discussions, presentations, or scenario-responses to learn about candidates.
 These techniques do not allow interviewers a full picture of what the person is like in work situations.
 Organizations will have better success identifying the true strengths of candidates by bringing them into organizational discussions.
 For example, if an organization is seeking a government relations strategist, the candidate could be brought into a meeting about government relations.
 Knowledge, interpersonal behaviors, and leadership capability can all be assessed in situations resulting in a holistic perspective on the candidate’s abilities and strengths.

-Rhea will be speaking on the “A Practical Discussion on Driving Rapid Technological Change” session during SURGE Spring, an interactive virtual summit hosted by AssocaitionSuccess.org on May 2nd-4th.
-Click here to learn more and register.
+Rhea spoke in the “A Practical Discussion on Driving Rapid Technological Change” session during SURGE Spring, an interactive virtual summit hosted by AssociationSuccess.org on May 2nd-4th.
+Click here to watch the sessions on demand.